Learning with a Mole: Transferable latent spatial representations for navigation without reconstruction: Learning Navigability

-\myparagraph{Subgoal mining is crucial} For a given compute budget, the question arises how many steps are spent on long vs. short episodes, as each step spent on a short episode is removing one visual observation from training --- $\rho$ is blind.
+\myparagraph{Subgoal mining} For a given compute budget, the question arises how many steps are spent on long vs. short episodes, as each step spent on a short episode is removing one visual observation from training --- $\rho$ is blind.
 We sample waypoints on each long episode and attach a fixed number of subgoals to each waypoint sampled uniformly at a given Euclidean distance.
-Mining subgoal positions is key to the success of the method: They should be sampled from a certain distance.
-Too close, they lack information.
-Outside of the area observed during the episode by the agent (and thus not represented in $\mathbf{r}_t$), the blind auxiliary agent would have to rely on regularities in environment layouts to navigate, and not $\mathbf{r}_t$.
-To get the desired number of subgoals per waypoint, we initially sample a large number of subgoals, and remove those that provide less information on the scene structure, that is, those whose geodesic distance $d_G$ to the waypoint is close to its Euclidean distance $d_E$, i.e. where $\frac{d_G}{d_E}{<}T$.
-For these, following the compass vector would have been a sufficient strategy, and thus non-informative about the visual representation.
+Mining subgoal positions is key to the success of the method: Sampled too close, they lack information.
+Outside of the observed are (and thus not represented in $\mathbf{r}_t$), the blind auxiliary agent would have to rely on regularities in environment layouts to navigate, and not on $\mathbf{r}_t$.
+We sample a large initial number of subgoals and remove less informative ones, ie. those whose geodesic distance $d_G$ to the waypoint is close to its Euclidean distance $d_E$, i.e. $\frac{d_G}{d_E}{<}T$.
+For these, following the compass vector would be a sufficient strategy, non-informative about the visual representation.
 Details are given in Section \ref{sec:results}.

-\myparagraph{Implementation and downstream tasks} Akin to training with PPO \cite{schulman2017proximal}, a rollout buffer is collected with multiple parallel environment interactions, on which the Navigability loss is trained.
-This facilitates optional batching of PPO with navigability, with both losses being separated over different environments --- see Section \ref{sec:results}.
+\myparagraph{Implementation and downstream tasks} Akin to training with PPO \citep{schulman2017proximal}, a rollout buffer is collected with multiple parallel environment interactions, on which the Navigability loss is trained.
+This facilitates optional batching of PPO with navigability, with both losses being separated over different environments --- see Section \ref{sec:results}, and the appendix for implementation.

 Training of the agent is done in two phases: a first representation training, in which the main policy $\pi$, the representation $\rep$ and the auxiliary agent $\rho$ are jointly trained minimizing $\mathcal{L}_{Nav}$, eq.~(\ref{eq:lossshortep}).
 This is followed by fine-tuning on the downstream task with PPO.
 We also propose a combination of Navigability and BC losses using $\mathcal{L} = \mathcal{L}_{Nav} + \mathcal{L}_{BC}$.
 The advantages are two-fold: (i) training the main policy is not idle for environments selected for the Navigability loss, and (ii) visual observations gathered in environment steps spent in short episodes are not wasted, as they are used for training $\rep$ through backpropagation through the main policy --- see Section \ref{sec:results}.